vidaxl-com/cowlog/packages/cowlog/documentation/logging_functionality.md

 will display more log entries after your application exited and you called more cowlog.log with lasts currying.
-If you log with "last" after "lasts" this will overwrite "lasts" displaying at the end, but if you call "lasts" before you registered a "last" logging it will show all of them at the end.
+If you log with "last" after "lasts" this will overwrite "lasts" displaying at the end, but if you call "lasts" before you registered "last" logging, it will show all of them at the end.